danny-avila/LibreChat/docs/features/pandoranext.md

 ## Final Notes

 - The `proxy_api_prefix` should be sufficiently random and unique to prevent errors.
+- The default `token.json` doesn't need to be modified to use with LibreChat
 - Ensure you have obtained a license ID from the [PandoraNext Dashboard](https://dash.pandoranext.com/).